hindcraig3/aws-appsync-calorie-tracker-workshop/3_FRONTEND_APP/README.md

 $ amplify add auth
 ```

-- Do you want to use the default authentication and security configuration? `No, I will set up my own configuration`
+- Do you want to use the default authentication and security configuration? `Manual Configuration`
 - Select the authentication/authorization services that you want to use: `User Sign-Up & Sign-In only (Best used with a cloud API only)`
 - Please provide a friendly name for your resource: `default`
 - Please provide a name for your user pool: `default`